hbc/NGS_Data_Analysis_Course/lessons/05_permissions_and_path.md

 Check what hidden files exist in our home directory:
  ```
-ls -al ~/
+$ ls -al ~/
 ```

 Open the .bashrc file and at the end of the file add the export command that adds a specific location to the list in $PATH.
 This way when you start a new shell, that location will always be in your path.

+The location we want to add is `/opt/bcbio/local/bin`, we need this for when we run the RNA-Seq workflow tomorrow.

 ```
-nano ~/.bashrc
+$ nano ~/.bashrc

-# the export command we will be adding is export PATH=/opt/bcbio/local/bin:$PATH
 ```

-> ### Challenge
->
-> Try to add your the

 **In closing, permissions and environment variables, especially $PATH, are very useful and important concepts to understand in the context of UNIX and HPC.**